refactored-group/automaticffl-for-woocommerce/readme.txt

 **AutomaticFFL:** provides FFL dealer data, an interactive map experience, and product restrictions

 Order certificate files selected by a store manager are uploaded to AutomaticFFL-managed Google Cloud Storage and processed by AutomaticFFL so a valid matching certificate can be attached to the WooCommerce order.

+When an order using a selected FFL dealer is placed, the plugin sends the WooCommerce order ID, canonical dealer ID, FFL license, and order creation time to Automatic FFL for aggregate order attribution.
+Buyer information is not sent for this reporting.

 * [AutomaticFFL](https://www.automaticffl.com/)
 * [Privacy Policy](https://www.automaticffl.com/privacy-policy/)